 Automation definitely bridges the gap between marketing and sales operations.
 But before implementing an automation tool, marketing-sales alignment also depends on planning out how exactly these two will operate harmoniously.
-Automation tool brings in more transparency in work for both the teams to function smoothly.
+The automation tool brings in more transparency in work for both teams to function smoothly.
 But that is not all when we talk about marketing-sales alignment.
-There are few more practices that need to be implemented before starting off with an automation tool.
+There are a few more practices that need to be implemented before starting off with an automation tool.

 - Competitive information (39%),

 - Lead Nurturing (37%)